-Family Lawyer in Ottawa
+Family Law Services in Ottawa

-If your marriage isn’t working out or you’re interested in adopting a child, you need the help of a family lawyer in Ottawa.
+if your marriage isn’t working out or you’re interested in adopting a child, you need the help of a family lawyer in Ottawa.
 Dealing with family matters and domestic relations such as adoption and marriage, family law is often close to the heart.
 You want to reach a resolution that will benefit yourself, your children and your spouse so that you can maintain a healthy co-parenting relationship.

 Julie I. Guindon, Barrister & Solicitor, Mediator & Arbitrator can help you with your case in an understanding way.
 With the guidance of a family lawyer in Ottawa, you’ll be able to attain financial security, maintain positive relationships with children and parents and lessen the impact of the change on your children.